Tri-Five

 In automobile parlance, Tri-Five refers to the 1955, 1956 and 1957 Chevrolet automobiles, in particular, the 150, 210, Bel Air, and Nomad.
-Revolutionary in their day, they spawned a cult following that exists in clubs, websites and even entire businesses that exclusively cater to the enthusiasts of the Tri Five automobiles.
-All featured a front-engine, rear-wheel-drive layout.
-They remain some of the most popular years for collectors and hot rodders.
+Revolutionary in their day, they spawned a devoted following that exists in clubs, websites and even entire businesses that exclusively cater to the enthusiasts of the Tri-Five automobiles.
+All featured a common for the era front-engine, rear-wheel-drive layout.
+They remain some of the most popular years of Chevrolets for collectors, (resto-)modders, and hot-rodders.

 Background

 One of the most influential elements of the Tri-Five was the recent development of their newest 265 cid (4,340 cc) V8 engine, which was first offered in 1955.
 It was an overhead valve high compression, short stroke design that remained in production in various forms for decades.
 The base V8 had a two-barrel carburetor and was rated at 162 hp, and the "Power Pack" option featured a four-barrel carburetor and other upgrades yielding 180 bhp.
 Later, a "Super Power Pack" option added high compression and a further 15 bhp.

 1955-1957 were watershed years for Chevrolet, who spent a million dollars in 1956 alone for retooling, in order to make their less expensive Bel Air models look more like a Cadillac, culminating in 1957 with their most extravagant tailfins and Cadillac inspired bumper guards.